 Will my tour be cancelled if the weather is bad?

 We cruise San Francisco Bay rain or shine.
-Only on the rarest of occasion do we have to cancel a cruise due to stormy weather conditions.
+Only on the rarest of occasions do we cancel a cruise due to stormy weather conditions.

 What clothing should I wear?